barbosac5/Credit_Risk_Analysis/README.md

 ![eec_model](./eec_model.png)

 ## Results
+- Accuracy:
-- Accuracy: The EasyEnsemble model scored the highest with 0.92 accuracy while the BalancedRandomForestClassifier had a score of 0.79
+  - EasyEnsemble model scored the highest with 0.92
+  - BalancedRandomForestClassifier had a score of 0.79
+- Precision:
+  - The High Risk precision for BalancedRandomForestClassifier is low and the low risk is high
-- Precision: The precision for both of the models is 0.99
+  - The High Risk precision for EasyEmsemble is        and the low risk is
-- Recall Scores: The recall scores were close to each other with a recall score from the BalancedRandomForestClassifier being a 0.91 and the EasyEnsemble score being a 0.94
+- Recall Scores:
+  - The high risk score for BalancedRandomForestClassifier is low and the low risk is high
+  - The high risk score for EasyEmsemble is high and the low risk is high

 ## Summary
 Out of all six models we worked with, I think the best model is the EasyEnsembleClassifier model simply due to the fact that it scoared above 90% for the accuracy, precision as well as the recall scores.
 Even though some of the other models had a similar overall precision (such as BalancedRandomForestClassifier, and the SMOTEENN models) the EasyEnsembleClassifier had a much higher overall score than the other models since the other models would have scores that dropped into the low 80s as well as even 70s or 60 score range.
 An example being that the BalancedRandomForestClassifier having an accuracy score of 0.79 and the recall score for the SMOTEENN model being as low as 0.57.
 The randomOverSampling, SMOTE, and ClusterCentroid models do not even compete with the EasyEnsembleClassifier due to the fact that the highest scores with those three models were in the 0.50 - 0.65 range.
 The best model to use to determine credit risk would easily be the EasyEmsenbleClassifer model.